 Once you have completed this section, the form will calculate your aggregate income.
 Before we get into the fun bit, ‘tax relief and deductions, there is one more thing to do.

 At the bottom of this form, there is a field for your total Monthly Tax Deductions, otherwise known as, Potongan Cukai Bulanan (PCB).
 It is the compulsory component where employers deduct monthly tax payments from a taxable employee’s salary.
 If you’re not sure where to find this information, it will be available on your EA Form, or you can ask your HR department for a PCB form.

 Tax Reliefs and Deductions

-If we didn’t explain this earlier, tax reliefs can reduce your chargeable income, bringing down your tax rate and your tax amount.
+Before asking how much your salary should be before needing to pay income tax in Malaysia, you should know how tax reliefs work because they can effectively reduce the tax you pay.
+Tax reliefs can reduce your chargeable income, bringing down your tax rate and your tax amount.
 Check out the full list of tax reliefs you can claim on the LHDN website.
 The list is updated every year, so pay close attention to your Year of Assessment.